angela-d/nautilus-right-click-new-file/README.md

 ```bash
 apt-mark hold nautilus
 ```
-Note: This will prevent the Nautilus package from updating, you will not receive future bugfixes until you undo the hold.
+Note: This will prevent the Nautilus package from updating, you will not receive future bug or security fixes until you undo the hold.

 Ubuntu users: [Ubuntu 18.04 LTS will be sticking with an older version of Nautilus](https://www.omgubuntu.co.uk/2018/01/ubuntu-18-04-lts-will-ship-older-version-nautilus) due to the desktop icons being taken out.